lisadunlap/LMM-Vibes/lmmvibes/clusterers/README.md

 - `save(df, clusters) -> Dict[str, str]`
   - Persists artifacts via shared utilities.
 - `add_no_properties_cluster(data, clusters) -> None`
-  - Appends a synthetic cluster covering conversations that lack properties.
+  - Appends a synthetic "No properties" cluster **only when _no_ properties were extracted for the entire dataset**.
+    If at least one property exists, the function is a no-op, so conversations for which extraction failed remain unclustered rather than being grouped into the global bucket.

 ## Implementing a new clusterer